djalilhebal/kaitos/packages/scroll-to-top/README.md

 Scroll to top button. `<k-scroll-to-top />`

-Demo: The Principles of Newspeak
+Demo: The Principles of Newspeak.

 ## Tools used